The portion of medical expenses you are responsible for paying when you actually receive health care. Separate from your monthly premium.

 The maximum amount of deductible, copays, and coinsurance you are responsible for the year.
 Once met, the insurance provider will cover 100% of your expenses for the remainder of the year.

-You can buy individual or family coverage from the Affordable Care Act marketplace or directly from a health insurance company during the Open Enrollment Period, often referred to as the OEP.
-For most states, the OEP is from November 1 to December 15 each year.
+Individual or family health insurance can be purchased from the Affordable Care Act marketplace or directly from a health insurance company during the Open Enrollment Period (OEP).
+For the majority of the states, the OEP takes place from November 1 to January 15 each year.

-If your company does not offer an employer-sponsored plan, and if you are not eligible for Medicare or Medicaid, the only option is to purchase insurance policies directly from private insurance companies.
-This can be done through your state's health insurance marketplace.
+If you are not eligible for Medicare or Medicaid and your company does not currently sponsor an employer-sponsored plan, your only available option is to buy an insurance policy directly from a private insurance company.
+You can do this through your state's health insurance marketplace.